Reeve’s Message Spring 2015

 The County endeavours to provide current, effective projects and services to our ratepayers.

 The Annual County Ratepayer BBQ will be held June 17 from 4 - 7pm at Burma Park.
 Please mark your calendars and plan to attend!

-Please feel free to myself or CAO Tarolyn Peach at 403.882.3211 with any questions or to discuss further.
+Please feel free to contact myself or CAO Tarolyn Peach at 403.882.3211 with any questions or to discuss further.